zachvalenta/jvns.ca/content/post/2016-10-15-operations-for-software-developers-for-beginners.markdown

 ### operations: what even is it?

 I made up these 3 stages of operating software.
-I have no idea if they will be

 **Stage 1: your software just works.
 It's fine.**